Rbravo555/CECM-continuous-empirical-cubature-method/README.md

 ![Alt Text](README_files/PaperScreenshot6.png)

-To compare the performance of both the standard SVD and the proposed SRSVD, launch script [EXAMPLE_partSVD/TestSeqSVD.m]
+To compare the performance of both the standard SVD and the proposed SRSVD, launch script: [EXAMPLE_partSVD/TestSeqSVD.m](EXAMPLE_partSVD/TestSeqSVD.m)

 The size of the resulting snapshot matrix is determined by the variable: